Elmaddin Mammadov: International career

 He has experience in playing for the youth teams of Azerbaijan under 15, 17 and 19 years old, as well as for the youth team of Azerbaijan under 21 years old.

 U-19

 He made his debut in the Azerbaijan youth team U19 on March 22, 2013, in a friendly match against the Estonian youth team U17.
-Spent on the field all 90 minutes of the match.
+He played all 90 minutes of the match on the field.